 Schematics also includes various geoprocessing tools to create and update schematic diagrams.
 The tools can be used one at a time or chained with other geoprocessing tools in a model or a script.

-Schematics is also a high-end development platform that you can use to rapidly build a variety of custom graphic applications for your network information system.
+Schematics is also a high-end development platform that you can use to rapidly build a variety of custom graphic apps for your network information system.
 With its advanced functionality, network graphs and diagrams can be produced on the fly.